jeremySchur/terraform-ec2/README.md

 - `aws_instance`: Defines the EC2 instance.
 - `aws_security_group`: Defines the security group for the instance.

-You can customize the configuration by modifying the `variables.tf` file.

 ## Cleanup

 To destroy the created resources, run: